-When working with imported files, such as IFC, DWG, or FBX, Pathfinder provides tools that can simplify the creation of the movement space.
+When working with imported files, such as IFC, DWG, FBX, or glTF/GLB, Pathfinder provides tools that can simplify the creation of the movement space.
 In some cases, such as with IFC files, Pathfinder can even create most or all of the movement space automatically, see Section 4.3.